dpastling/plethora/README.md

 This script performs the GC correction step using conserved regions that are assumed to be found in diploid copy number.
-This script requires the `_read.depth.bed` file generated in step five above as well as a file with the percent GC content for each domain.
+This script requires the `_read.depth.bed` file generated in step 5 above as well as a file with the percent GC content for each domain.

 Behind the scenes, this shell script calls `code/gc_correction.R` which can be run manually like so: